 IKEA DDD Basel 2019 – My takeaways

 September 27th I’ve been in Basel attending the fourth edition of the IKEA DDD in Switzerland.
-This year topic has been «Design for purpose» and involved speakers tackling this challenge from many point of views and with the tools they know better to impact this world in a positive way.
+This year’s topic has been «Design for purpose» and involved speakers tackling this challenge from many points of view and with the tools they know better to impact this world in a positive way.

 It’s not my first time at the IKEA DDD and I know from first-hand experience that you always come back home with some food for thought.
 And so happened this year with a topic that is so crucial these days.
 The event also took place the very same week of the Climate Week in NYC run in collaboration with the United Nations.
 A very good timing I’d say.

 The event focused on the UN’s Sustainable Development Goals discussing whether design is already making the difference or not and what could be done to improve our lives on a larger scale.
 As it was written in the program, at IKEA they believe that «diversity is enrichment» and so they put together a line-up of very different speakers from designers to educators, and social entrepreneurs.